 Opinions changed after The New York Times ran a glowing review of Mavis Beacon in its November 17, 1987 edition.
 “I got into the office and the phones were lit up asking where to get it,” Abrams says.
 “I decided to tell them to go to that retailer.
 By 11 a.m., a buyer for the company asked where he could get 150 copies immediately.”

 From that point on, Mavis Beacon became an unstoppable force in software.
 Although the company never created a fake biography for Mavis or implied that she was a real person, a kind of mass delusion overtook both the media and the buying public.
 Teachers would call asking for her; Software Toolworks was inundated with requests for speaking engagements.
 L’Esperance, who had returned to the Caribbean shortly after the photo shoot, was the most famously anonymous woman in software.

-“I thought I read somewhere that she had won a big typing contest, or that she ran a school, or something," a customer told The Seattle Times in 1995.
+“I thought I read somewhere that she had won a big typing contest, or that she ran a school, or something," a customer told in 1995.
 "There really is no Mavis?
 I can't believe it."

 Mavis Beacon would continue to be updated over the years, both in and out of the package: L'Esperance got regular Photoshop updates to upgrade her clothing or hairstyle.
 In 1994, The Software Toolworks was sold to the Pearson group for $460 million.
 “They were really interested in the educational side of the business,” Abrams says.
 “Mavis Beacon was our bestselling product, so you could make the theoretical statement it was a driving force behind the purchase.”